 The main features are the bell tower and stained-glass windows.
 In 2006, President George W Bush visited the church during an official visit to Vietnam.

 This ends your Hanoi Walking Tour of Iconic Sights!
-Travel by Grab Taxi to our final walk: Hanoi Culture and History.
+To continue, travel by Grab Taxi to our final walk: Hanoi Culture and History.

 Iconic Sights Hanoi Walking Tour Map